vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 - How the play mode commands work.
 - How scoring is calculated and saved in `Storage` based on each quiz.

+#### 4.2.2 Commands Implemented (Gabriel)

+The `SelectCommand` follows the format: `select <index>`.

+The `PlayCommand` follows the format: `/play`.

+Three commands are used in order to support the Flashcard system - PlayCommand, StopCommand and AnswerCommand

+- `/play` - Starts a new Flashcard game / quiz.
+- `/stop` - Stops the current Flashcard game/ quiz.
+- `[Any Answer]` - Answers the current question in the Flashcard game / quiz.
+This input does not have a specific structure or command.

+Each of these three commands require the use of the `UI`, `Logic` and `Model` components.
+For example, when a deck is played, the `model` must be updated with a shuffled deck containing the shuffled entries.
+The `UI` must also reflect the added deck to be shown to the user.

 #### 4.2.1 Play Mode and Command Mode (Gabriel)

 The `Logic` component is responsible for receiving, parsing and executing the user command.
 In addition to this, the `Logic Manager` maintains a private `boolean` field known as `isPlayMode` that is originally set to `false`.

 If `isPlayMode` is set to `true`, `Logic Manager` will be in Play Mode and will parse all incoming input through the `PlayModeParser`.

 If `isPlayMode` is set to `false`, `Logic Manager` will be in Command Mode and will parse all incoming input through the `CommandModeParser`.